What Is a Blood Test?

 - Testing the status for some genetic conditions

 Conducting a blood test is not a lengthy procedure and can be completed within a few minutes.
-There can be certain instructions depending on the type of the blood test that need to be followed before the blood sample is collected.
-The healthcare professional may instruct for the following:
+There can be certain instructions depending on the type of blood test being performed.
+A general practitioner or family doctor may instruct for the following:

 - No intake of certain medication

-If instructed for any of these, it should be followed as they may affect the result of the blood test and the reading may not be accurate.
+If instructed for any of these, it should be followed as they may affect the blood test results and the reading may not be accurate.

-Once the blood sample is collected, it is sent to the labs to be checked depending on the requirements.
+- Once the blood sample is collected, it is sent to the lab to be checked depending on the requirements.

-These results are sent back to the hospital or the doctor who would explain the results and advise the corresponding medication or care to be taken based on the results of the test.
+- These results are sent back to the hospital or a general doctor who would explain the results and advise the corresponding medication or care to be taken based on the results of the test.

-For instance, a high level of cholesterol can indicate serious health problems; the doctor is likely to advise medications to avoid problems like heart attack or strokes.
+- For instance, a high level of cholesterol can indicate serious health problems; the doctor is likely to advise medications to avoid problems like heart attack or stroke.

-Likewise, for sensitive tests like the HIV that can be unnerving for the patient to deal with, a counselling session may be held to describe the result of such tests.
+Likewise, for sensitive tests like an HIV test, that can be unnerving for the patient to deal with, a counselling session may be held to describe the result of such tests.